Explore New Orleans

 New Orleans museums are many and varied, whether its art, history, war or hurricanes, New Orleans probably has a museum for you.
 For the children we have the awesome New Orleans Children's museum.
 For the Word War II enthusiast there is no match for the New Orleans World War II Museum.
 For the art lover we have the Ogden Museum and the New Orleans Museum of Art.
 For the history buff we have the Confederate Museum, the Cabildo Museum and the Historic New Orleans Collection Museum.
 If you are interested in hurricane Katrina then a visit to the Presbytère Museum in the French Quarter is a must.
-We also have the Longgue Vue House and Gardens, the Edgar Degas House, and the New Orleans African American Museum in the Tremé

 The Cabildo Museum * French Quarter at Jackson Square

-While you are vacationing in New Orleans I recommend that you visit the Cabildo Musuem in the French Quarter.
-The Cabildo is the premier historical attraction in New Orleans and a great place to learn about Louisiana history.
-The Cabildo is the site of the Louisiana Purchase ceremonies in 1803 and the room where the signing took place has been reproduced as it appeared on that day.
-The Cabildo’s exhibits are basically divided into the following chronological sections: Native Americans * Colonial Louisiana * The Louisiana Purchase * Territory to Statehood * The Battle of New Orleans * Antebellum Louisiana * The Civil War * Reconstruction.
-The Cabildo is open Tuesday through Sunday.
+While you are exploring New Orleans museums I recommend that you visit the Cabildo Museum on Jackson Square in the French Quarter.
+Built in 1799 the Cabildo is the premier historical attraction in New Orleans and a great place to explore 200 years of Louisiana history, art and culture.
+The Cabildo was the site of the Louisiana Purchase ceremonies in 1803 and the room where the signing took place has been reproduced as it appeared on that day.
+The Cabildo�s three floors of exhibits are basically divided into the following chronological sections: Native Americans * Colonial Louisiana * The Louisiana Purchase * Territory to Statehood * The Battle of New Orleans * Antebellum Louisiana * The Civil War * Reconstruction.
+The Cabildo Museum is open Tuesday through Sunday.
 10 am - 4:30 pm.
 Closed all legal holidays.
+For more information about the New Orleans Cabildo museum call (504) 568-6968

-The Presbytère Museum * French Quarter at Jackson Square
+The Presbyt�re Museum * French Quarter at Jackson Square

-The Presbytère Museum is the is an important historical building in New Orleans and is located in the French Quarter along Jackson Square, to the right of the St. Louis Cathedral.
-It was designed in 1791 to match the Cabildo on the other side of St. Louis Cathedral.
+The Presbyt�re museum is an important historical building in New Orleans and is located in the French Quarter along Jackson Square, to the right of the St. Louis Cathedral.
+The Presbyt�re was designed in 1791 to match the Cabildo on the other side of St. Louis Cathedral.
 The second floor, however, was not completed until 1813.
 The building initially was used for commercial purposes until 1834 when it was used by the Louisiana Supreme Court.
 In 1847 the structure's mansard roof was added.
-In 1853, cathedral officials sold the Presbytère to the city and in 1908 the city sold it to the state.
+In 1853, cathedral officials sold the Presbyt�re to the city and in 1908 the city sold it to the state.
 In 1911 it became part of the Louisiana State Museum.

 Visit the Historic New Orleans Collection Museum * French Quarter